aria2/aria2/doc/manual-src/en/aria2c.rst

 .. option:: --enable-dht[=true|false]

   Enable IPv4 DHT functionality.
+It also enables UDP tracker support.
 If a private flag is set in a torrent, aria2 doesn't use DHT for that download even if ``true`` is given.
 Default: ``true``

 .. option:: --enable-dht6[=true|false]